nutonomy/AVCDL/document status.md

 | template | not completed                     |
 | draft    | pending certification body review |
 | complete | reviewed by certification body    |

-## Notes

-1. The Penetration Testing Report processes are complete.
-The report format is still to be added to the document.